arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/dac/dac.md

 ---
-title: "Arduino UNO R4 WiFi Digital-to-Analog Converter (DAC)
+title: "Arduino UNO R4 WiFi Digital-to-Analog Converter (DAC)"
 description: "Learn how create waveforms and output them on a piezo, using the DAC on the UNO R4 WiFi board."
 tags:
   - Waveform Generation